ashbelr94/tuumBankDemoProject/README.md

   Every Endpoints have validation and appropriate Exceptions thrown on bad inputs.

 Scaling Horizontly could be done by the following:

-  Replicating instances of our application and loading balancing them If this exceeds the system resources(CPU, RAM etc), scale by adding new systems and routing the requests distributively Dockerising the application to have resilience services
+  1. Replicating instances of our application and loading balancing them.
+  2. If this exceeds the system resources(CPU, RAM etc), scale by adding new systems and routing the requests distributively
+  3. Dockerising the application helps in portability and scaling up the application